13E1 STEAMPUNK POWER AMP

 The teensy board needs small voltages, less than 3.3V, so I designed the board below to input the current and voltages from the amp.
 Off-board voltage dividers consisting of 470K and 1K resistors reduce the voltage to less than 3.3V and feed into J1.
 The voltage inputted into J1 = actualV * 1/(470 + 1).

 This is a very safe voltage.
-Nevertheless, the signals are still sent through an op-amp (note that the negative voltages are sent through an inverting op amp) and then onto a protection scheme consisting of a 470R resistor and 2 schottky diodes tied to +2.7V and to ground.
-This should pretty much guarantee that the teensy never sees a high voltage, which would certainly fry it.
+Nevertheless, each signals is still sent through an op-amp and then onto a protection scheme consisting of a 470R resistor and 2 schottky diodes tied to +2.7V and to ground.
+Note that the negative voltages are sent through an inverting op amp first.
+This should pretty much guarantee that the teensy never sees a voltage higher than 3.3V, which would certainly fry it.

 There was plenty of room left on the board, so I stuck the constant current sinks for the first stage on the same board.
 These are seen in the lower right corner.